 CAC.
 A well struck and mark-free Gem with a pleasing blend of orange-red and soft brown luster.

-Well struck and nearly mark-free with nice original mint red luster.
+Well struck and very flashy with mostly red luster.